BrentOzarULTD/soddi/soddi/README.txt

 INDICES         Enables useful indexes on each table.

 FULLTEXT        Enables a full text index on Posts.Body and Posts.Title - SqlServer only.

+IDENTITY        Sets ID columns as identity fields in the created database.
+Will cause slower import.

 BATCH           Number of rows inserted in each transaction.
 Default 5000.